Lyka717/cse15l-lab-reports/Week1.md

 - Working directory when the command was run: **lecture1**
 - Output: Not an error\
 In the current directory, _lecture1_, there contains a _messages_ directory with text files within it, a _Hello.class_ file, a _Hello,java_, and _README_ file.
-When the ls command runs without an argument, then the output is a printed list of anything directly within the lecture1 file which is the previously states directory and files but not the text files within the _messages_ directory.
+When the ls command runs without an argument, then the output is a printed list of anything directly within the lecture1 file which is the previously stated directory and files but not the text files within the _messages_ directory.

 __Directory Argument:__\
 ![Image](5.png)

 - Working directory when the command was run: **lecture1**
 - Output: Not an error\
 Within the _messages_ directory (within the lecture1 directory), there are multiple text files.
-So when the ls command is followed by a directory argument, then the printed list will be all the files and directories directly withinthe given directory.
+So when a directory argument follows the ls command, the printed list will be all the files and directories directly within the given directory.

 __File Argument:__\
 ![Image](6.png)